PureGrain/ProxmoxEmCP/README.md

 }
 ```

-- Replace the values with your actual Proxmox credentials.
+- Replace the placeholders with your actual Proxmox credentials.
 - The env block passes environment variables to the container at launch.
 - The image field tells the orchestrator which Docker image to use.